 Agriculture is a cyclical industry, and with that comes strong performances as well as downturns that can be challenging.
 A true sign of an exceptional agricultural banker and bank is their ability to work with customers through the cycle, in good times and bad.
 This workshop has been designed to prepare agricultural bankers for the challenging conversations and servicing options that might be necessary during the tough times.

-The 2019 Ag Problem Loans Workshop will be held on Wednesday, February 27 at the Wintergreen Resort & Conference Center in Wisconsin Dells.
+The 2020 Ag Problem Loans Workshop will be held on Tuesday, March 10 at the Wisconsin Bankers Association Office in Madison.
 The workshop will begin at 8:30 a.m. and adjourn at 4 p.m.

 - How did we get here?
 A Problem loan

 - 6 C’s of credit – What is the source of the problem.

 - So we have a loan in default or a borrower in trouble, now what?

 - Negotiation – Preparing for the tough conversations to keep forward progress

 - Emergency Advances

 - Guarantee Protection – Personal & Government